 - Cultural diversity – this may mean employees mourn in different ways to uphold religious or cultural expectations and rituals

-- Case-by-case response – you’ll have to respond to each bereavement as it appears to ensure your employees get the support they need as different members of staff will require different levels of support from you
+- Case-by-case response – you will have to respond to each bereavement as it appears to ensure your employees get the support they need, as different members of staff will require different levels of support from you

 In their emotional state, your employee may not be able to provide clear answers during your initial conversation with them.
-Make sure you don’t let them make any serious decisions at this stage and be aware that you might need to follow up with an email or telephone call once they’ve had a little more time to process.
+Make sure you do not let them make any serious decisions at this stage, and be aware that you might need to follow up with an email or telephone call once they have had a little more time to process.

 Time off for bereavement

 Your employee is going to have more pressing things to think about following a personal loss than what is happening at work.
 Under the Employment Rights Act of 1996, you have to give your employee “reasonable” time off for bereavement or to deal with any emergency involving a dependent, whether that be a: spouse, child, parent, grandchild, or any other person they have legal responsibility for.
 How much time they will need to take off is judged on a case-by-case basis as there is no fixed period attributed to “reasonable” leave.
 Clear communication is important, as you do not want to add to their stress by frequently contacting them about leave.
 Work with them to discuss reasonable time scales and be open to readjusting them if necessary.

 A bereavement can have a serious impact on both mental and physical wellbeing, and your employee may suffer with mental health issues as a result of losing a loved one.
 You will need to consider what support you can offer them if this happens.
 Look at what steps you can take to both help care for your employee’s health, and to keep them from having to be away from work with a long term illness.